 What should you do if you have already saved money in a bank fund?
 Unfortunately, when switching funds, you still have to leave 1% of the assets to the bank for some funds.
 Nevertheless, it’s still advisable to exit these funds immediately: In less than a year, a typical bank fund would charge more than Tuleva, even taking into account the cost of switching funds.

-(3) On the Pensionikeskus website, you can compare the current fees of all pension funds.
-For insurance products, you need to look carefully for the “key information document”.
+(1) You can compare the current fees of all pension funds on the Pensionikeskus page.
+For insurance products, you need to look carefully for the “Key information document”.